longhorn/website/content/docs/0.8.0/users-guide/backup-and-restore/backupstores-and-backuptargets.md

 Your secret name with AWS keys from 3rd point.

 ### Setup a local testing backupstore
-We provides two testing purpose backupstore based on NFS server and Minio S3 server for testing, in `./deploy/backupstores`.
+We provides two testing purpose backupstore based on NFS server and MinIO S3 server for testing, in `./deploy/backupstores`.

-Use following command to setup a Minio S3 server for BackupStore after `longhorn-system` was created.
+Use following command to setup a MinIO S3 server for BackupStore after `longhorn-system` was created.
 ```
 kubectl create -f https://raw.githubusercontent.com/longhorn/longhorn/master/deploy/backupstores/minio-backupstore.yaml
 ```